Jesse Stuart

 Jesse Hilton Stuart (August 8, 1906 – February 17, 1984) was an American writer, school teacher, and school administrator who is known for his short stories, poetry, and novels as well as non-fiction autobiographical works set in central Appalachia.
 Born and raised in Greenup County, Kentucky, Stuart relied heavily on the rural locale of northeastern Kentucky for his writings.
 Stuart was named the poet laureate of Kentucky in 1954.

 Early life

-Stuart was born near Riverton, Greenup County, Kentucky, to Mitchell and Martha (Hilton) Stuart on August 8, 1906.
+Jesse Stuart was born near Riverton, Greenup County, Kentucky, to Mitchell and Martha (Hilton) Stuart on August 8, 1906.
 Stuart served in the US Navy during World War II but did not see combat as his mission in his life.

 Naomi Deane Norris

 In 1939, Stuart married Naomi Deane Norris, a school teacher.
 They settled in W Hollow and had one daughter, Jessica Jane.
 In Stuart's memoir, The Thread That Runs So True, he explains how he met Norris at Lonesome Valley.
 He was in college while she was still in high school; in fact, Stuart taught Norris in her last year of school.